Rockets–Spurs rivalry

 The Rockets–Spurs rivalry is an NBA rivalry between the Houston Rockets and the San Antonio Spurs.
+It is considered one of the most bitter rivalries in the league due to both teams being in the same division, contested games, and close proximity.
 It is also known as the I-10 Rivalry since San Antonio and Houston lie on Interstate 10, it is one of the three National Basketball Association rivalries between teams from Texas, the others featuring Houston and San Antonio versus the Dallas Mavericks.

 Background

-The rivalry began in 1976 when the Spurs moved from the American Basketball Association along with the Denver Nuggets, New York Nets, and Indiana Pacers.
+The rivalry began in 1976, when the Spurs moved from the American Basketball Association along with the Denver Nuggets, New York Nets, and Indiana Pacers.
 The Rockets and Spurs competed for the division title, with the Rockets winning it first in 1977 and the Spurs in 1978 and 1979.
 In 1980, they met in the playoffs for the first time as the Rockets led by Moses Malone and Calvin Murphy beat the Spurs led by George Gervin and James Silas 2–1.
 The rivalry grew intense as both teams moved from the East to the West.
 They met again in 1981, this time in the second round.
 The Spurs had home-court advantage, and were heavily favored, winning the Midwest Division Title and the Rockets only 40–42.
 The Rockets and Spurs fought to the bitter end before the Rockets held on to win Game 7 capped by Murphy's 42 points.
 The Rockets would advance to the Finals in a losing cause to the Boston Celtics.
 The rivalry sparkled in 1995 when the sixth-seeded Rockets led by Hakeem Olajuwon beat the top-seeded Spurs led by MVP David Robinson.

 Even after Olajuwon was traded to the Toronto Raptors in 2001, he recalled the fond memories he had of playing against his old San Antonio rival.

+After years of dormancy, the rivalry once again began to show signs of life following the 2023 draft lottery when prospective first overall pick Victor Wembanyama appeared to celebrate the Rockets' failure to obtain the first pick of the draft.
+Wembanyama was also visibly delighted upon the Spurs' receiving of the first pick because of the team's popularity in his home country of France.